Pendulum Accessories Kit

 The outer marks on the Setting Gauge are 125 mm apart.
 The two marks on the left-hand side indicate the 2 mm tolerance allowed.
 The distance between the right-hand mark and the middle mark is 76 mm.

-The Setting Gauge also has a working edge ruler.
+Some models of the Setting Gauge also have a working edge ruler.
 This helps to determine when the rubber slider is too thin to use.

 Rubber Slider Conditioning Surfaces

-The following equipment is required to prepare your rubber sliders before use:
+The following items are needed to prepare your rubber slider before use:

 - Sample Holder

 - P400 Conditioning Paper

 - Green Lapping Film (if using a TRL(55) Rubber Slider)